 Planning a pregnancy can be a really tough process for many.
-After months and even years of trying to conceive, you give up, and eventually go in for a professional opinion on why you may not be getting pregnant naturally.
-Then come a battery of tests, while in many cases you get answers, get appropriate treatments and you can conceive naturally thereafter.
-However, for some, the road to conception is set to be longer and more arduous, filled with more tests, treatments and a whole lot of trial and error, because the cause of infertility is not known.
+After months and even years of trying to conceive, you give up, and eventually, go in for a professional opinion on why you may not be getting pregnant naturally.
+Then comes a battery of tests, while in many cases you get answers, get appropriate treatments and you can conceive naturally thereafter.
+However, for some, the road to conception is set to be longer and more arduous, filled with more tests, treatments, and a whole lot of trial and error, because the cause of infertility is not known.

 There are no obvious problems, so what do you do?
 You get in touch with a specialist.
 One who has the experience of dealing with UI so you can dig further.
 If you haven’t received answers to the questions above, it means that your UI testing is still not complete.
 Your specialist will ensure that all the tests are complete, and in case there is an issue an appropriate treatment will be prescribed.
 However, if it is determined indeed that you seem fine, but are not getting pregnant naturally, the journey begins.

-In many cases a specialist will urge your partner to get his semen tested again with a lab that specializes in evaluating sperm in more detail.
-It is common for a general lab to overlook issues that may be causing infertility and simple techniques like sperm washing, an IUI and even the use of a donor sperm could ease your troubles without the need for any more testing or invasive treatments.
+In many cases, a specialist will urge your partner to get his semen tested again with a lab that specializes in evaluating sperm in more detail.
+It is common for a general lab to overlook issues that may be causing infertility and simple techniques like sperm washing, an IUI could ease your troubles without the need for any more testing or invasive treatments.